NicTiNereknu/football/README.md

  - ai vs ai

 #### How AI works (code in ```playerAI.play()```):
- 1. AI tries to find longest path with shortest distance to opponents goal.
+ 1. AI tries to find all paths for current field situation.
- 2. AI simulates opponents move, how close can opponent reach AI's goal.
+ 2. For every path (from 1.)
+AI simulates opponent's move, how close can opponent reach AI's goal.
- 3. AI chooses one path by filtering results from 1. and 2.
+ 3. AI chooses one path by filtering results by longest path (from 1.) and farthest path's end to AI goal (from 2.).

 ### Main window
 ![field](field.jpg)